Sussex food and drink grand finalists celebrate success

 These inspirational Sussex food and drink heroes can now look forward to an exciting night of celebrations at ‘the Sussex Foodie event of the year’, the spectacular Sussex Food and Drink Awards Banquet on February 7, 2018, at the Amex Stadium, hosted by awards patron Sally Gunnell OBE and BBC’s Danny Pike, where the winners will be revealed and receive their trophies.

 Now in its 12th year, the awards are all about supporting and boosting local farmers, food and drink producers and the outlets that use and sell this superb local fare.

 Starting from small beginnings, the awards have grown to become prestigious and respected, with huge support from business in the county, bringing together the whole local food and farming community.

 Sussex farmer and Nuffield scholar William Goodwin, who is chairman of the judges, said: “We have such an exciting grand finalists line up this year, offering an impressive range of first class, diverse businesses from across the county.

-"The competition was really tough this year and the 30 grand finalists, 19 from West Sussex, six from East Sussex and five from Brighton, should feel immensely proud at making it through to this final stage in the competition.
+"The competition was really tough this year and the 32 grand finalists, 20 from West Sussex, seven from East Sussex and five from Brighton and Hove, should feel immensely proud at making it through to this final stage in the competition.

 “Sussex’s reputation continues to grow and is now considered one of the leading regions in the UK for producing superb food and drink.

-"We are delighted that the Sussex Food and Drink Awards scheme was supported by a record 15,000 public votes this year, testament that all our Grand Finalists would be worthy winners.”
+"We are delighted that the Sussex Food and Drink Awards scheme was supported by a record 15,000 public votes this year, testament that all our grand finalists would be worthy winners.”

 Tickets for the BAFTA-style awards ceremony on February 7, 2018, are now on sale and include a spectacular seven-course Sussex produce banquet produced by Sodexo Prestige at the Amex Stadium in Brighton.